peace.

 simple land i’d stumbled upon searching.

-but there’s an itch tag playing at my neck.
+it’s all an itchy tag playing at my neck.

 i don’t much care for peace, do i?